Instant ADD COLUMN for InnoDB

 - After using Instant ALTER TABLE ...
 ADD COLUMN, any table-rebuilding operation such as ALTER TABLE … FORCE will incorporate instantaneously added columns into the main table body.

 - In MariaDB 10.3, ALTER TABLE … DROP COLUMN requires the table to be rebuilt.
-In MariaDB 10.4, this restriction has been lifted.
+In MariaDB 10.4, this restriction was lifted.

 CREATE TABLE t(id INT PRIMARY KEY, u INT UNSIGNED NOT NULL UNIQUE) ENGINE=InnoDB; INSERT INTO t(id,u) VALUES(1,1),(2,2),(3,3); ALTER TABLE t ADD COLUMN (d DATETIME DEFAULT current_timestamp(), p POINT NOT NULL DEFAULT ST_GeomFromText('POINT(0 0)'), t TEXT CHARSET utf8 DEFAULT 'The quick brown fox jumps over the lazy dog'); UPDATE t SET t=NULL WHERE id=3; SELECT id,u,d,ST_AsText(p),t FROM t; SELECT variable_value FROM information_schema.global_status WHERE variable_name = 'innodb_instant_alter_column';